Linux 内核中与时钟相关的系统调用

 function from the same source code file.
 The hrtimer_nanosleep

-function creates a timer and calls the do_nanosleep
+function creates a and calls the do_nanosleep

 function.
 The do_nanosleep